filecoin-project/devgrants/rfp-proposals/filexplorer.org.md

 1. I will expand on the comments throughout the code base.
 2. Setup two documentation portals (one for development, and one for a user to easily spin up their own instance of filexplorer.org)
-3. Setup an API experiment ground where users can poll the API without a REST client or code.
+3. Setup an API experiment ground where users can poll the API without a REST client or writing code.
 4. Migrate repositories to the Filecoin Shipyard:
 	1. This will be a multi-step process involving:
 		1. Merging each of the sub-repos into one linked monorepo.